taw00/manuscript-css/examples/poe.the-tell-tale-heart.manuscript.md

 - only one scene (for the story) - very typical for very short narratives
 - but we also incuded an additional scene for an Acknowledgement.
 - I overloaded the --m-dinkus with simple em-dash because I didn't want to use the default # marker.
-And then I ended with flourish because ... it's Poe. :)
+And then I ended with a flourish because... it's Poe. :)

 (c) Copyright 2022 Todd Warner
 This work is licensed under Attribution 4.0 International.
 To view a copy